clearbrain/kafka-connect-storage-cloud/README.md

 # Kafka Connect Suite of Cloud Storage Connectors

+## ClearBrain Notes:
+This repo is forked from the confluent project for the purpose of updating the TopicPartitionWriter (as of 2017/9/7) to allow for the S3 Sink to flush files to S3 at a schedule cadence regardless of whether the flush size hits the configured limit (15000 records)

 *kafka-connect-storage-cloud* is a suite of [Kafka Connectors](http://kafka.apache.org/documentation.html#connect) designed to be used to copy data between Kafka and public cloud stores, such as Amazon S3.
 The currently available connectors are listed below: